Skip to main content

 Probate Matters

-Conservator are court-appointed persons who administer and protect the estate (assests) of a protected person (a minor or incapacitated person).
-Unless the assets of the protected are restricted by the court order, the conservator is bonded and must file annual accounts with the court.
+A conservator is a fiduciary who is appointed by a court to protect and conserve the assets of an incapacitated person, or a minor child.
+Unless the assets of the protected are restricted by the court order, the conservator must be bonded and file annual accounts with the court.
+The process may be complicated, so you are advised to consult with an attorney.

-Probate is the process of providing a will, accounting for a decedent's property, and distributing the property amoung the decedent's heirs and devisees.
-There are several types of estate cases.
-It may be necessary to file an estate depending on the circumstances and the assets of the decedent.
+Probate of an estate is a legal process that oversees the distribution of a deceased person’s assets.
+It may or may not be necessary to file an estate depending on the circumstances and the assets of the decedent.
 The court is not able to determine the need to file an estate and does not provide forms for filling.
+The process may be complicated, so you are advised to consult with an attorney.

 Name Change

 You must be a resident of Washington County to file a name change in Washington County.
-Name and sex change instructions and forms are available to download for free in our Forms Library and from our cashier for a small fee.
-If you are downloading from the Forms Library, please select the Washington version of the form.
+Name and sex change instructions and forms are available to download for free in the Forms Library and from the cashier for $5.00.
+If you are downloading from the Forms Library, please select the Washington County version of the form.

 To file a completed petition for name and/or sex change, or if you have any procedural questions, clerks are available to assist during regular business hours, Monday through Friday 8:00am to 5:00pm. (offices are closed during the lunch hour from 12pm to 1pm)